 What are my options?
-Many of our clients love travelling around Europe each winter, but aren’t so thrilled by the prospect of over 26 hours of flying to get there, so an increasingly frequent question we’re asked is “how much extra does it cost to fly in a bit more comfort, but without paying business class prices”?
+Many of our clients love travelling around Europe each winter, but aren’t so thrilled by the prospect of 30+ hours of flying to get there, so an increasingly frequent question we’re asked is “how much extra does it cost to fly in a bit more comfort, but without paying business class prices”?
 Well, there’s a few options, depending on your budget, and the degree of extra comfort you’d like!

 - Be 18 years of age or older.

 - Be able to read and understand English instructions related to emergency evacuation provided in printed or graphic form and be able to understand oral crew commands.

 - Be fully able-bodied and capable to identify, reach and operate the exit doors in the event of an emergency.